Employing a Section 21 Notice to end an Assured Shorthold Tenancy - Look Before You Leap

 Your tenant can also make an application for deposit compensation of 3x the deposit.
 It doesn't stop there.
 Even ex-tenants can apply for this compensation under current legislation.
 You have been warned.

-Have you provided a UK address in the Notice?
+Have you provided a UK address to your tenant where notices may be served on the landlord?

 Old Map of the UK

-Failure by landlords to provide a UK address in the Notice has resulted in Section 21 Notices being unenforceable.
+Failure by landlords to provide a UK address has resulted in Possession Notices being unenforceable.

 Knowing the difference is instrumental in serving a valid Section 21 Notice.